Intermodalics/pickit-docs/docs/documentation/release_notes/index.rst

 3. Assign different tools to different pick points
 --------------------------------------------------

-It's now possible to create multiple :ref:`tool models <robot-tool-model>`, and assign different tools to different pick points.
+It's now possible to create multiple :ref:`tool models <robot-tool-model>` and assign different tools to different pick points.
 A common example would be a two-finger gripper used with different opening distances depending on the selected pick point.

 .. image:: /assets/images/documentation/picking/different_gripper_openings.png